noahpolimon/reiter/README.md

 > Note that reiter is currently not stable.
 For now, you will need to fetch the main source.

-Then, add it in your `build.zig` file as a module.
+Then, add it in your `build.zig` file to the root module of you executable or library.

 ```diff
 // code